vtorosyan/vtorosyan.github.io/_posts/2026/2026-03-28-dem-in-grafana.md

 ## Where things still feel hard

 This exercise also made some tensions more visible.

-As systems grow:
-- more flows get monitored
-- more teams interact with them
-- more signals get introduced

-At that point, small inconsistencies start to matter:
+As systems grow more flows get monitored and more teams interact with them.
+At that point, small inconsistencies start to matter(naming, time ranges, missing context).

-- naming
-- time ranges
-- missing context between signals

 None of these are new problems.
 But during an incident, they become very noticeable.

 ## Closing thought